habbes/learn-nanogpt/part1_recap.md

 x = [18, 47, 56, 57, 58, 1, 15, 47]
 ```

-And the output block using the tensor:
+And the corresponding target outputs using the tensor:

 ```python
 y = [47, 56, 57, 58, 1, 15, 47, 58]